-Perhaps my company doesn’t understand what “vacation” actually is.
-They do, however, keenly understand the psychology of man.
+Perhaps my company didn't understand what "vacation" actually is.
+They do, however, keenly understand the psychology of humans.

-A taste of freedom has changed that for me.
-My current employer has one of the most relaxed vacation policies that I’ve ever seen, but I’m taking more vacay than ever.
-I won’t get my high utilization bonus for the remainder of the year, but I honestly don’t care.
+That taste of freedom changed that for me.
+My former employer had one of the most relaxed vacation policies that I've ever seen, but I took more vacay than ever.
+I didn't get my high utilization bonus the last year I worked a full-time job with them, but I honestly didn't care.